browserengineering/book/book/accessibility.md

 ```

 These alerts are supposed to happen only when the `role` attribute changes
-to alert^[Or the text contexts of the alert changes, but I won't implement
+to alert,^[Or the text contexts of the alert changes, but I won't implement
-that.], so we need a way to detect that an attribute.
-Actually, there isn't
+that.] so we need a way to detect that an attribute. changed.
+But there isn't
 currently a way to change element attributes other than special ones like
 `style`, so let's first implement that.
 It will need some runtime code: